STATION13 - Lightweight Backpacking Tents and Lightweight Camping Equipment

 So you might be asking, why are we even selling a multi-tool that features a locking blade?

-Well our MT-136 is more suited to backpacking and wild camping than our other two offerings and there are times when a locking blade is not only better, but also very much safer for the user.
-When used in a certain way, or without due care, a non-locking blade can fold back onto your fingers, which is dangerous to say the least, and if the blade is extremely sharp it can obviously cut deeply and cause considerable damage to the users hand.
+Well, our MT-136 is more suited to backpacking and wild camping than our other two offerings and there are times when a locking blade is not only better, but also very much safer for the user.
+In actual fact a non-locking blade can be downright dangerous to use.
+When used in a certain way, or without due care, a non-locking blade can fold back onto the users fingers, which is dangerous to say the least, and if the blade is extremely sharp it can obviously cut deeply and cause considerable and serious damage to the users hand.
+And it only takes a slight distraction or a split-second lack of concentration to become injured by the blade snapping back on to your fingers.

-A locking blade will allow you to exert a lot more pressure and allow you greater freedom of movement when, for example, cutting wood strips from a dead tree branch for fire starting.
+A locking blade will allow you to exert a lot more pressure and allow you greater freedom of movement when, for example, cutting wood strips and shavings from a dead tree branch for fire starting.
 Such chores can cause a non-locking blade to bind and potentially snap back onto the user’s fingers as the blade is pulled backwards.
-This potential for harm never poses a problem for tools with a blade that locks in the open position.
+This potential for serious harm never poses a problem for tools with a blade that locks in the open position.
+For use in bushcraft, and the aforementioned safety reasons, you would certainly always want a either a non-folding bladed knife or locking blade tool/knife at your disposal.

-As far as the legality issue goes, we would never be openly carrying such a item in public anyway.
-We would only be carrying it in our coat or pack when camping and backpacking, when we are highly unlikely to be disturbed by a bobby harassing us about our multi-tool.
-Seriously, it currently takes the police a few days to respond to burglaries, etc; I don’t think we need worry too much about being man-handled, cuffed and hauled off to the local nick for having a locking-blade multi-tool when out camping out in the woods!
+As far as the legality issue goes, we would never be openly carrying such an item in public anyway.
+We would only be carrying it in our coat or pack when camping and backpacking, so when we are highly unlikely to be disturbed by a bobby harassing us about our multi-tool.
+Seriously, it currently takes the police a few days to respond to burglaries, etc; I don’t think we need worry too much about being man-handled, cuffed and hauled off to the local nick for having a locking-blade multi-tool when wild camping out in the woods!
+As always, applying some common sense is all it takes, as no one will ever know you even have it unless you get the foolish urge to start waving it about in a public place!